Today in History

 1947 Liner Wanganella refloated after 18 days on Barrett Reef

-The liner, carrying 400 passengers, had struck Barrett Reef in Wellington Harbour on 19 January.
-Only a spell of unusually fine weather - dubbed 'Wanganella weather' by locals - saved it from becoming a total wreck. more...
+The liner, carrying 400 passengers, struck Barrett Reef in Wellington Harbour on 19 January.
+Only an unusually long spell of fine weather - dubbed 'Wanganella weather' by locals - saved it from becoming a total wreck.
+Read more...

 Feb